 Artificial intelligence is a subject made up of equal parts doubt, fear, excitement, and anger.
 The wider implications of A.I. are staggering: from super-intelligent machines that have perfect recall, immense knowledge bases and the ability to multi-task, to what’s called “artificial general intelligence” or A.G.I.

 A.G.I. is a field of artificial intelligence research in which machines successfully perform cognitive tasks as a human would.
-This is an area filled with ethical dilemmas and moral quandaries - check out the response to Google’s much-hyped, yet polarizing automated voice calling technology, Duplex.
+This is an area filled with ethical dilemmas and moral quandaries , for example, Google's much-hyped, yet polarizing automated voice calling technology Duplex.

 Robots as we know them are the beginnings of AGI - but machine learning is happening now.

 Machine learning however has been designed to solve specific problems we face today.
 Machines in this field are taught to analyze and discover patterns for themselves, and then predict relevant solutions.
 Seamless, blended machine learning is not some far off concept in science fiction - it’s happening now.
 Self-driving cars, fraud detection, and how Netflix creepily knows what you’re going to binge next are all machine learning in action.

 What you might be surprised to know is that the term “machine learning” was coined before the Internet was even around.
 Way back in 1959, American computer genius Arthur Samuel was able to teach a simple computer to play checkers.
 To accomplish this, Samuel implemented what’s now known as alpha-beta pruning.